build-umass/express-demo/README.md

 # Git Tutorial

-In this tutorial, we will be using a simple Express app that prints `Hello World` on `http://localhost:5000`
+In this simple tutorial, we will be using a simple Express app that prints `Hello World` on `http://localhost:5000`

 ### Getting Started